Enneagram type 2 in A relationship with type 8

 How Does Each Enneagram Type Enhance the Relationship?

 Eights also truly adore Two’s affection and worshipping, while Twos enjoy Eight’s strength and hidden self-sacrifice.
 Both see each other’s values and qualities and can be each other’s supporters and admirers.
-Their roles in the relationship are also clearly established, which makes them a balanced couple: each deal with specific areas of their lives and never get in each other’s way.
+Their roles in the relationship are also clearly established, which makes them a balanced couple; each deals with specific areas of their lives and never get in each other’s way.
 All of these qualities make them powerful partners in crime who complement each other.

 Possible Conflicts and Differences of Opinion: